Skyb0rg007/tayga/README.md

 delegation of the same size as their old delegation but does not want to renumber their network.

-TAYGA and other stateless NAT64 translators operate in this fashion.
+Tayga and other stateless NAT64 translators operate in this fashion.
 When translating packets between IPv4 and IPv6, the source and destination addresses in the packet headers are substituted using a 1:1 mapping.
 This means that, in order to exchange packets across the NAT64, each IPv4 host must